REANNZ/tuakiri-doc/identity_providers/configuring_an_idp_to_authenticate_with_entra_id.md

     > **Note**
     > For this setting to work, your IdP needs to be configured (in `/opt/shibboleth-idp/conf/idp.properties`) to load the `/opt/shibboleth-idp/conf/authn/auth.properies` file - either explictly in `idp.additionalProperties` or via `idp.searchForProperties=true`

-* Create incoming attribute mappings: create `/opt/shibboleth-idp/conf/attributes/custom/username.rule` with the following content (assuming the username attribute will be called `username` in the IdP config and `onpremiseusername` in the SAML assertion sent by Entra ID):
+* Create incoming attribute mappings: create `/opt/shibboleth-idp/conf/attributes/custom/entraid_username.rule` with the following content (assuming the username attribute will be called `entraid_username` in the IdP config and `onpremiseusername` in the SAML assertion sent by Entra ID):
   ```
-  id=username
+  id=entraid_username
   transcoder=SAML2StringTranscoder
   saml2.name=onpremiseusername
   saml2.nameFormat=